aKacharava/nasa-picture-of-the-day/README.md

 ### My experience
 The tutorial I used from Microsoft uses Manifest V2 to create this extension.
 However, during the tutorial I ran into a problem.
-The problem was that the Manifest version that they used is depricated and soon after I found out that Google has updated their Manifest version to V3.
+The problem was that the Manifest version that they used is depricated, and soon after I found out that Google has updated their Manifest version to V3.
 From there, I read the documentation of Microsoft & Google to find out on how to migrate the Manifest V2 to V3 and continuously testing the extension until it worked correctly.

 ### Resources